Church of the Seat of Mary: Candle procession

 Ikelia introduced at Kathisma a new custom: a candle procession to mark the purification of the Virgin Mary at the Temple in Jerusalem forty days after the birth of Jesus.
 This custom then first spread to much of the Eastern Church, and later to the Western Church where it is known as 'Candlemas'.

+As an architectural model

+The Old Kathisma was built as an octagonal martyrium.
+It has been noticed that the significant 5th-century octagonal churches built on Mount Gerizim and at Capernaum, as well as the late-7th-century Muslim Dome of the Rock, are all based on the same architectural pattern as the earlier Kathisma church, which might indicate that it served as the model for those buildings.